 Now they roam wild on estates where some ignore them, others curse them and thankfully some appreciate and nurture them.
 With goat management, you can have a balanced population level while maintaining the overall health of the herd.

-Classified ‘wild,’ it requires veterinary certificate prior to butchery that is added administration, but there are butchers who will do it and the meat is popular.
+This goat meat is currently unavailable.
+Classified ‘wild,’ it requires veterinary certificate prior to butchery that is added administration, but there are butchers who will do it and the meat is delicious so watch this space.

 photo: Sandy Sneddon